sugarcoat/sugarcoat/README.md

 Optional: `true`
 Default: `sugarcoat`

 Static asset file(s) (relative to `template.cwd`) to copy to `settings.dest`.
 If you would like to use Sugarcoat's default pattern library assets, as well as your own, just include `sugarcoat` in the asset array.
-Note that Sugarcoat **will not** modify any assets provided in this array.

 ### `prefix.assets` ###